dstegen/i-n-v-e-n-t-u-r-a/README.md

 # i-n-v-e-n-t-u-r-a #
 #### simple home stock inventory server in nodejs ####

+## Installation ##

+- Download the repositories
+- do a npm install to install the dependencies
+- create a csv file named "inventura_catalog.csv" in the root directory of the app
+- values in the csv should be separated with a simicolon (;), text should be in double quotes (")

 ## License Code ##

 The MIT License (MIT)